Registration will open in January 2019!

 - Includes Thursday dinner through Sunday lunch

-- NEWS ALERT: This year Zephyr Point will be offering both first timers and those who bring a new friend a 10% discount off their total registration rate.
+- NEWS ALERT: This year Zephyr Point will be offering first timers a 10% discount off their total registration rate.
 After registering online, please call Zephyr Point to receive the discount.
 775-588-6759 ext.
 107

 - Non-refundable/non-transferable deposit due with registration: $100 per adult